Bois-le-Roi station

-Bois-le-Roi station (Gare de Bois-le-Roi) is a railway station in Bois-le-Roi, Île-de-France, France.
-The station is at kilometric point (KP) 50.896 on the Paris–Marseille railway line.
-The station is served by TER (local) services operated by SNCF.
-The station is served by Transilien line R (Paris-Gare de Lyon).
+Bois-le-Roi (/fr/; Gare de Bois-le-Roi) is a railway station in Bois-le-Roi, Île-de-France, France.
+The station is at kilometric point (KP) 50.896 on the Paris–Marseille railway.

+The station is served by Transilien Line R (from Paris-Gare de Lyon) and TER Bourgogne-Franche-Comté services operated by the SNCF.
 The station was designed by the architect François-Alexis Cendrier, one of many he worked on for the railroad company Chemins de fer de Paris à Lyon et à la Méditerranée.

 Train services

 The following services currently call at Bois-le-Roi: